awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

 1. Update your application’s Helm chart to accept a Kubernetes secret as optional input that contains configuration to access licenses using License Manager APIs\.
 The configuration secret will contain an identity token issued by License Manager and an AWS Identity and Access Management role which will be used by the custom credential provider described previously to get AWS credentials for calling License Manager APIs when the container application is deployed on\-premises\.
 Also, add the AWS Region as an input with a default value of `us-east-1`\.

    Buyers deploying the container application on\-premises can create the Kubernetes secret through the AWS Marketplace buyer experience for container products\.
-The Kubernetes secret name can then be provided as input to the `helm install` command\.
-The configuration secret can be expected in the following format\.
+Provide the Kubernetes secret name as input to the `helm install` command\.
+The configuration secret is configured in the following format\.

    ```
    apiVersion: v1